willakuffo/Adaptive_neuralnet/README.md

 # Adaptive_neuralnet
-Neural net adapts to training dataser
+Expermenting with a Neural net adapts to training dataset